procedures for reporting a sexual offense

 order of protection, applying for a temporary restraining order, or seeking enforcement of an

 existing order.
-Southern Connecticut State University shall not disclose the identity of victim
+Southern Connecticut State University shall not disclose the identity of the complainant

 or the accused, except as necessary or as permitted under state or federal law.

-Assistance with on-campus living arrangements, classes, work schedule and other accommodations following an assault will be provided to whatever extent possible and reasonable.
+Assistance with on-campus living arrangements, classes, work schedule and other accommodations following an incident will be provided to whatever extent possible and reasonable.

 For more information click here.